Research

 Mechanical cues coordinating cell behaviors during morphogenesis

-Tissue reorganization during development can be rapid and dramatic, often occurring through embryo-scale flows involving thousands of cells.
-For example, the epithelium in the Drosophila embryo doubles its length in just 30 minutes.
-This occurs primarily through cell rearrangements, in which cells change their relative positions within the tissue.
-This type of tissue movement or flow is highly conserved, and can be driven by internal forces generated by cells or by external forces.
-It is not yet clear how cell rearrangements and tissue fluidity are regulated.
-In this project, live imaging, genetics, and biophysical approaches are combined to dissect how cell properties and interactions are regulated to allow (or prevent) rapid cell rearrangements and tissue flows during developmental events.
+Tissue reorganization during development can be rapid and dramatic, often occurring through embryo-scale flows or folding events involving thousands of cells.
+For example, the epithelium in the Drosophila embryo doubles its length in just 30 minutes — this occurs primarily through cell rearrangements, in which cells change their relative positions within the tissue.
+In another example, the primary epithelium furrows and invaginates inward to layout the basic body plan of the animal — this occurs primarily through cell shape changes.
+These types of tissue movements are highly conserved, and can be driven by internal forces generated by cells or by external forces.
+In these projects, live imaging, optogenetics, and genetics are combined to dissect how cell properties and interactions are regulated during developmental events and to control these movements for applications in medicine and engineering.

 Optogenetic control of forces In MuLTICELLULAR TISSUES